reorx/blog/content/makers-daily/001-the-debut-of-substance/index.md

 To put it simply, the goal of the product is to be an alternative to [MarkDownload](https://github.com/deathau/markdownload) with more extensibility.
-MarkDownload has been an excellent help for archiving content from the web, but it does always work well on every website.
+MarkDownload has been an excellent help for archiving content from the web, but it does not always work well on every website.
 Every now and then, I found it gives bad results for some websites such as Wikipedia (that’s why I take it as an example to work on at the very beginning).